 Finding the time and resources to keep your recovery plan up to date is not easy, particularly if you have yet to suffer any major disruptions.
 However, neglecting your plans could be costly when disaster does occur.
 Instead, you should regularly test your plans to check them for reliability and efficiency.

 You can test your plans in a multitude of ways.
 Firstly, through a simple checklist test.
 Go through your core processes one by one and make sure they are included in your recovery plans.
 As your business grows, you may find that you’ve left out a new tool or app from your recovery proposals.
 Another method is to carry out a mock disruption, either via a simulation or scheduled downtime.
-By analysing the results of your tests and asking your staff for feedback you can determine whether your disaster recovery plan includes everything it needs and what areas can be improved upon.
+By analyzing the results of your tests and asking your staff for feedback you can determine whether your disaster recovery plan includes everything it needs and what areas can be improved upon.

 Getting your IT disaster recovery plan in order may not seem like a priority right now, but when disruption strikes it will be too late to act.
 Keeping your plan regularly updated is a necessity, not a luxury.